 A homeowner Mike in the Chicago area found us via this blog and after checking us out on Angie’s List called to pick my brain about primers.
-His predicament reminded me of the confusion that surrounds the use and purpose of primers; he had been given conflicting advice about which primer his home needed; one contractor suggested oil, the other contradicted the former and recommended acrylic.
-I argued that no primer was necessary.
+His predicament reminded me of the confusion that surrounds the use and purpose of primers before painting.
+He had been given conflicting advice about which primer his home needed; one contractor suggested oil, the other contradicted the former and recommended acrylic.
+I argued that no primer coat was necessary.

 What is the homeowner to do?
 He wants to treat his home well and invest in a good paint job, but now has 3 opinions about the process and products required.